The global skills and competency framework for the digital world

 Contributes to development of information security policy, standards and guidelines.

-Develops new architectures that mitigate the risks posed by new technologies and business practices.
+Develops new architectures that manage the risks posed by new technologies and business practices.

 Information security: Level 6